 - Managing the multiple work processes involved in the practice of design and integrating elements of research and experimentation.

-Coordinator of Master's Degree in Research and Experimentation in Design
+PhD in Design.
+Coordinator of the Master's Degree in research and design experimentation.

 PhD in Cultural Studies

 Master's Degree in Communication, Culture and Digital Citizenship

 PhD student in Cultural Studies

 Julia is a Historian and art critic.
 She is currently a researcher for the Juan de la Cierva programme (National Programme for the Promotion of Talent and Its Employability) and a lecturer in the Department of Art History at the University of Barcelona.
 She has a PhD in History of Art which produced the European doctoral thesis Utopias artísticas del mundo contemporáneo (1989-2012).
 Arte, movimientos sociales y utopía en Europa Occidental (2015) (Artistic utopias of the contemporary world.
 Art, social movements and utopia in Western Europe).

 Carla is a Graduate of Fine Arts from the University of Seville with a Master’s Degree in Digital Communication, Culture and Citizenship from the Rey Juan Carlos I University in Madrid.

 She is one of the founders of Robocicla and is part of the Arquitecturas Colectivas network.
 She is currently a lecturer in the art department at BAU Design College of Barcelona, and also collaborates with the Objetologías research group.